yejun-yun/trimkv/README.md

 ### Some Notes

+- I’m waiting for approval before releasing the code.

 - We recently refactored the code to support transformers v4.57.0.
 This release is to freeze the codebase at a version close to what was used in the paper to ensure all reported results are reproducible.
 If you encounter any issues, please open a GitHub issue.

 - Further refactoring and updates are planned in the near future.